Sales process automation: A guide for revenue teams

 Sales automation is the process of systematizing sales-related tasks using technology and AI.
 Sales automation software can typically handle many of the labor-intensive tasks, like sales outreach, email campaigns, and data entry.

-Why does sales process automation matter?
+Why sales process automation matters now

-Sales automation is no longer the next frontier.
 In a time of turnover and economic uncertainty, sales process automation is more important than ever before.
-Whether you're doing more with fewer people or needing to quickly ramp up new sellers, automating your sales process is the best way to ensure your team makes all the necessary prospect touch-points, so you can achieve your quota.
+Whether you're doing more with fewer people or needing to quickly ramp up new sellers, automating your sales process is the best way to ensure your team makes all the necessary prospect touchpoints, so you can achieve your quota.

-Three benefits of automating the sales process include:
+5 benefits of automating the sales process

-• Boost data consistency across your organization.
+2. Boost data consistency across your organization.
 Automation enables standardization of your sales process and removes opportunities for errors or misplaced information.

 For a busy sales manager with a full roster of reps and deals to keep track of, an effective sales automation process can mean less time spent sifting through various spreadsheets and relying on incomplete data and more time for coaching.

-So you want to automate your sales process, but how or where should you start?
+So you want to automate your sales process, but how or where should you start?At a high level, a prospect moves through four stages.

-Awareness
+1. Awareness

 Your potential customer realizes they have a problem, but they probably haven't heard of your company yet.
 Perhaps they are Googling common issues that your product or solution solves, clicking on a paid ad or a social media post, or reading through blogs of other folks who have experienced a similar problem.

 At the awareness stage, prospects might get tempted by flashy sales offers (aka limited-time deals) via email or SMS.
-To effectively engage with those leads and grow their interest, you need a platform that captures those buying signals and capitalizes on them by sending the right message, at the right time.
+To effectively engage with those leads and grow their interest, you need a platform that captures those buying signals and capitalizes on them by sending the right message at the right time.

-Interest
+2. Interest

 Now that your prospect has found you, they're likely intrigued.
 They are returning to your website or exploring your content a little deeper and are hungry for more.

 This is the time for your sales process automation to capture those leads (and alert you to their interest).
-Whether signing up for a newsletter, requesting a demo, or downloading a research-heavy piece of content like a whitepaper you want to ensure that you are doing everything you can to keep fostering this conversation, in exactly the way your buyer wants.
+Whether signing up for a newsletter, requesting a demo, or downloading a research-heavy piece of content like a whitepaper, you want to ensure that you are doing everything you can to keep fostering this conversation, in exactly the way your buyer wants.

-For example, If someone books a demo, your sales reps need the advantage of an automatically scheduled meeting with all the additional background information collected and ready for analysis prior to the call.
+For example, if someone books a demo, your sales reps need the advantage of an automatically scheduled meeting with all the additional background information collected and ready for analysis prior to the call.

 This stage is all about educating and building as much interest as possible, and automation can help your reps save plenty of time.
+For teams selling software or subscription products, SaaS-specific automation strategies can help nurture prospects through longer evaluation cycles.

-Decision
+3. Decision

 Once your reps have successfully engaged with the prospect, answered any questions, and provided them with supporting collateral, they'll be ready to buy.
 But you still need to show up better than your competitors.